borozky/cineplex/README.md

 - Order summary has link to logout.

 #### Additional features added (not part of requirements)
-- Admin system to create, movies and cinema info
+- Admin system to create movies, cinema info, and events

 #### Additional Images
 ![Movies Page](MoviesPage.png)